navaehsan/gene_expression_prediction_1/README.md

 ## R/gene_expression_estimation_functions.ipynb

-This notebook provides functions in R used in the above example that will read the AFC file and predict the gene expression.
+This notebook provides functions in R used in the above example that will read the aFC file and predict the gene expression.

 ## R/gene_expression_lookupTable.R

-This R script gets a sorted AFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces lookup tables representing expression values for all genotypes.
+This R script gets a sorted aFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces lookup tables representing expression values for all genotypes.
 To run the script use the following command:

 ```Shell
     Rscript gene_expression_lookupTable.R data\aFC_Whole_Blood.txt